LeoH10462/Sephora/README.md

 ## Conclusion

+After adding Ridge Regression, our model showed improved generalization capabilities compared to the initial Multiple Linear Regression model.
+Ridge regularization helped control overfitting by penalizing large coefficients, leading to a more balanced model performance across the training and test datasets.
+The training R² score (0.6927) was slightly reduced, but the test R² score improved to (0.6362), indicating better generalization.
+Additionally, the gap between the training MSE (0.3092) and the test MSE (0.3541) was reduced compared to the previous model, suggesting that the Ridge Regression model was better at capturing the complexity of the data without overfitting.

-Our Multiple Linear Regression model captured a good portion of variance in the training data but struggled to generalize, indicating overfitting.
-The training R² score (0.7041) was significantly higher than the test R² score (0.6205), and the test MSE (0.3695) was noticeably larger than the training MSE (0.2978).
-While residuals were close to normal, there were slight patterns, and the predicted vs. actual plot showed deviations, suggesting that our model was not fully capturing the data’s complexity.
-In order to improve the predictive accuracy, we plan to try to implement regularization, such as Ridge or Lasso Regression to control overfitting by reducing large coefficients; explore non-linear models to capture more complex relationships; cap or remove extreme values to avoid skewing results.
+While residuals were still close to normal, some slight patterns persisted, and the predicted vs. actual plot showed deviations, highlighting areas where the model could still be improved.
+To further enhance predictive accuracy, we plan to explore additional regularization techniques like Lasso Regression, which can help further reduce the influence of less important features.
+Additionally, we will consider non-linear models to capture more complex relationships and look into capping or removing extreme values to avoid skewing results.

 ### Second Model